-Tip: Creating an FPM project following these steps ensures that the name of your FPM project follows the FPM naming convention, which is <company program ID>.UFPT< FPT Name>.
-This naming convention provides for FPMs with unique namespaces.
+Note: Avoid modifying the default project name.
+This ensures that the your FPM project has a unique namespace by following the FPM naming convention, which is <company program ID>.UFPT< FPT Name>.

 8. A new UFPTMath FPM project folder with the name specified in step 4 is added to the C/C++ Projects view, and the source file view opens to the right of the C/C++ Projects view.